LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="stack_iter_start"> \_iter\_start() </span>](#stack_function_index)

-Returns true if the iterator has reached the start of the stack (top element).
+Returns true if the iterator has reached the start (top element) of the stack.
 If false, the iterator is still possible to iterate to a previous element.

 #### Declaration